 \section{Abstract}

-We study finite dimensional quantum systems with arbitrary collapse events, establishing, under no-information-erasure conditions, a structural no-go for trajectory-level operational irreversibility.
-More precisely, we fix a realization map (a physically admissible selector of the collapse dynamics) and do not rely on any regularity of the induced dynamics.
-We prove that, for every realization of the collapse dynamics, there exists a topologically closed, forward-invariant subset of the projective state space on which any two states can be connected with arbitrarily fine Fubini–Study precision and arbitrarily small integrated energetic cost.
-This shows that the preservation of information along a realized branch guarantees islands of quasi-reversibility, while genuine irreversibility requires additional ingredients such as non-compactness, explicit erasure, or coupling to reservoirs.
+We study finite dimensional quantum systems with arbitrary collapse events, establishing, under no-information-erasure conditions, a structural no-go for operational irreversibility along single branches of the collapse dynamics.
+More precisely, we prove that, for every physically admissible selector of the collapse dynamics, there exists a topologically closed, forward-invariant subset of the projective state space on which any two states can be connected with arbitrarily fine Fubini–Study precision and arbitrarily small integrated energetic cost.
+This shows that the preservation of information along a realized branch of outcomes guarantees islands of quasi-reversibility, while genuine irreversibility requires additional ingredients such as non-compactness or information erasure.

 KEYWORDS: Quantum collapse dynamics; Quasi-reversibility; Chain-recurrence; Information non-erasure.

 MSC2020: 81P15; 81P45; 37B20; 03E10.